gitter-badger/grav-skeleton-bones-vanilla-course-companion-prototype/user/README.md

 3. Point your browser at the folder.
 4. Enjoy the course companion!

-To fully enjoy the benefits of the workflow that Grav can support, please read the step-by-step guide [Running Grav Locally with MAMP](http://hibbittsdesign.org/blog/posts/running-grav-locally-with-mamp) and [Using Grav with GitHub Desktop (and Deploy)] [(http://hibbittsdesign.org/blog/posts/using-grav-with-github-and-deploy)
+To fully enjoy the benefits of the workflow that Grav can support, please read the step-by-step guide [Running Grav Locally with MAMP](http://hibbittsdesign.org/blog/posts/running-grav-locally-with-mamp) and [Using Grav with GitHub Desktop (and Deploy)](http://hibbittsdesign.org/blog/posts/using-grav-with-github-and-deploy).

 **TIP:** Check out the [general Grav Installation Instructions](http://learn.getgrav.org/basics/installation) for more details on this process.